How to use Genode with the NOVA hypervisor

 Thread-local data such as the UTCB pointer is provided by the new thread context management introduced with the Genode release 10.02.
 It enables each thread to determine its thread-local data using the current stack pointer.

 NOVA provides threads without time called local execution contexts (EC).
-Local ECs are intended as server-side RPC handlers.
+Local ECs are used as server-side RPC handlers.
 The processing time needed to perform RPC requests is provided by the client during the RPC call.
 This way, RPC semantics becomes very similar to function call semantics with regard to the accounting of CPU time.
 Genode already distinguishes normal threads (with CPU time) and server-side RPC handlers (Server_activation) and, therefore, can fully utilize this elegant mechanism without changing the Genode API.

 On NOVA, there are no IPC send or IPC receive operations.
 Hence, this part of Genode's IPC framework cannot be implemented on NOVA.
 However, the corresponding classes Ipc_istream and Ipc_ostream are never used directly but only as building blocks for the actually used Ipc_client and Ipc_server classes.
 Compared with the other Genode base platforms, Genode's API for synchronous IPC communication maps more directly onto the NOVA system-call interface.